Which law prohibits employment discrimination based on race, color, religion, sex, or national origin?

 Prepare for the Medical Assistant Law and Ethics Test.
 Use flashcards and multiple-choice questions, with hints and explanations for each question.
 Ensure success on your test!

-In contrast, other laws, such as the Americans with Disabilities Act, primarily focus on preventing discrimination against individuals with disabilities.
-The Fair Labor Standards Act deals with wage and hour regulations, while the Age Discrimination in Employment Act specifically protects individuals aged 40 and over from employment discrimination based on age.
-These laws serve important purposes, but they do not encompass the broader range of protections against discrimination that Title VII provides.
+The other options pertain to different areas of employment law.
+The Americans with Disabilities Act focuses on preventing discrimination against individuals with disabilities.
+The Fair Labor Standards Act governs minimum wage and overtime pay regulations, while the Age Discrimination in Employment Act specifically protects employees aged 40 and older from age-based discrimination.
+Thus, the focus of Title VII is distinct and crucial for establishing a foundation for workplace equality.

 Subscribe